arundhatic/Citi-Bike-Data-Visualization-Tableau/README.md

 - Age (as of 2017)
 - Trip distance in miles

+## installation and steps to run the Tableau Workbook

+ - git lfs install
+ - git lfs pull
+ - unzip the csv file in data folder, 2018_parsed_citibikenyc_tripdata.csv.zip
+ - open the citi-bike-data-visualization_2018.twb with the above mentioned csv datasource

 ## Steps and Approach

  - first I wanted to extract data for 2018, 2019 and 2020 -> data_preparation.ipynb